Building Safety Levy 2026: a tradesperson's quick guide

 Impact on tradespeople

-Though tradespeople do not pay the levy, this charge could affect them indirectly:
+Though tradespeople do not pay the levy, this charge could affect them indirectly in several ways:

-- Developers might seek to reduce contractor margins to balance their additional costs
+- Developers might seek to reduce contractor margins to balance their additional costs, potentially affecting the profitability of tradespeople.

-- The effects could ripple down to subcontractors and specialists
+- The effects could ripple down to subcontractors and specialists, who might see changes in demand for their services.

 Higher-risk buildings (HRBs)

 HRBs are defined as structures over 18 metres high or with more than 7 storeys.
-These buildings will have to comply with a series of stringent checks known as the gateway regime, as outlined under the Building Safety Act 2022.
+These buildings will need to comply with a series of stringent checks known as the gateway regime, as outlined under the Building Safety Act 2022.
+The regime is designed to ensure that all safety and compliance measures are addressed during the planning, construction, and post-construction phases.

 The gateway process